Last Updated: 9 August 2023

 If none of these chassis excite you then check out our F1 RC Manufacturers page for all available chassis.
-There are a number of F1 kits that are not particularly popular at time of writing, or they are only popular in particular locations around the world.
-If you are an experienced F1 racer then you may like to check them out for something different but they are not recommended for your first kit.
+There are a number of F1 kits that are either not particularly popular at time of writing, or they are only popular in particular locations around the world.
+If you are an experienced F1 racer then you may like to check them out for something different.

 What is the best car for you?

 Only you can answer that but hopefully this overview allows you to cross off some things you don’t like and identifies options you’d like to explore further.
-Next stop – a detailed look through our Manufacturers section for a full list of kits available.
-It will also assist if you are not sure of the difference between different models from the same manufacturer eg; the difference between a Tamiya F104 and an F104 Pro.
-Then it's off to your local track.
+Next stop – a detailed look through our Manufacturers section for a full list of the kits available.